Google Pub/Sub Integration with Python: A Complete Guide

 print(f"Published message ID: {future.result()}")

-The publish method returns a future object.
-Use the result method to confirm that the message was successfully published.
+method to confirm that the message was successfully published.

-To create a subscriber, import the necessary libraries and initialize a SubscriberClient.
+To create a subscriber, import the necessary libraries and initialize a SubscriberClient

 from google.cloud import pubsub_v1